w-bonelli/w-bonelli.github.io/_posts/2019-12-4-spirography.md

 I stumbled across a cool problem presented [here](http://codyraskin.com/research/?p=158) by Cody Raskin.
 His post is short, so I'll reproduce it in full:

-> Suppose you had a circle made of a hundred or so equidistant points on its circumference.
+> "Suppose you had a circle made of a hundred or so equidistant points on its circumference.
 If you drew straight lines connecting distant points on this circle (chords) in some systematic way, you’d produce a kind of spirograph.
 I don’t know what these plots are actually called, and “spirograph” is actually just the brand-name of a popular toy, but in any case, most people have probably drawn something like this at some point in their lives.

 > The most common form of these that I’ve encountered are ones where the pattern for connecting the points is to simply connect every point *p<sub>i</sub>* to *p<sub>i + k</sub>* where *k* is some fixed offset.
 What if instead we connected *p<sub>i</sub>* to *p<sub>ik</sub>* where *k* is now a fixed multiplier?

 > I used the Desmos graphing calculator to play around with different values of *k* in real time.
 I did not expect the “lobe” count to scale as *∝ k−1*.

 > I wonder if someone could come up with some hand-wavy argument as to why this behaves this way?
-In any case, you can try it out at Desmos [here](https://www.desmos.com/calculator/yjayzmpgzr).
+In any case, you can try it out at Desmos [here](https://www.desmos.com/calculator/yjayzmpgzr)."

 These things are kind of beautiful.
 I don't recall ever drawing one when I was a kid.
 To make up for it, I've tried to reason through the question with the help of [D3.js](https://d3js.org/).
 (Let me know if I got anything wrong, please!)